 In Lacassine, however, the average commute to work is quite long.
 On average, people spend 37.50 minutes each day getting to work, which is significantly higher than the national average.

-Being a small town, Lacassine does not have a public transit system used by locals to get to and from work.
+Lacassine is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Lacassine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lacassine residents report their race to be White.
 Important ancestries of people in Lacassine include French, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.